Akuli/jou/doc/toml.md

 TOML strings can contain zero bytes anywhere in the string, but [Jou strings use the zero byte to mark the end](tutorial.md#more-about-strings).
-For example, the TOML string like `"foo\x00bar"` would appear as just `"foo"` in Jou.
+For example, TOML strings can look like `"foo\x00bar"`, but Jou strings cannot.
 Here's how the TOML parser handles this:
-- In a `TOML` object, the string is always stored with an extra zero byte at the end, and the actual length in bytes is stored to the `.string_len` field.
+- In a `TOML` object, strings are stored with an extra zero byte at the end, and the actual length in bytes is stored to the `.string_len` field.
 - The `toml_to_string()` function returns `NULL` for strings that contain a zero byte.